 HOMETOWN: Portland, OR

-Chris Doumitt is the only remaining original crew member of Discovery Channel’s Gold Rush show, now entering the 10th season (2010 to date) – That is a lot of dirt.
+Chris Doumitt is the only remaining original crew member of Discovery Channel’s Gold Rush show, now entering the 10th season – That is a lot of dirt.
 These days Chris can be found with a big smile on his face and a Doumitt cigar between his teeth while extracting as much gold as possible from the sluice-boxes.
 Chris prides himself on his extreme attention to detail in the gold room.
 He is respected and well-known for his ability to maximize the crews gold yield – well over 99% collection rate.